 In fact getting good at deciphering the gist of things by using verification is better known as critical thinking and it's a needed skill to understand the algorithm of interception.

-Sometimes it's about the journey not necessarily the destination.
 "A goal is not always meant to be reached, it often serves as something to aim at."

 ALGORITHM SPAM